voidfill/Glasscord/README.md

 - First of all, you need to download and install a CSS loader of your choice.
   We recommend using [BeautifulDiscord](https://github.com/leovoel/BeautifulDiscord) or [EnhancedDiscord](https://github.com/joe27g/EnhancedDiscord), but Glasscord works with other loaders and mods too.
   After you installed the CSS loader properly, you can continue following this guide.

+  If you installed EnhancedDiscord, you MUST install our custom `css_loader.js` into your `EnhancedDiscord/plugins` folder by overriding the stock one.
 - Download this GitHub repository or look in the Releases section for stable releases to download.
   If you downloaded a zip file, extract it to have convenient access to its files.
 - Locate your Discord Desktop Core module folder.